Squandering riches: can Perth realise the value of its biodiversity?

 The Conversation is co-publishing articles with Future West (Australian Urbanism), produced by the University of Western Australia’s Faculty of Architecture, Landscape and Visual Arts.
 These articles look towards the future of urbanism, taking Perth and Western Australia as its reference point.
 You can read other articles here.Comment on this article

-The Australian Urban Design Research Centre, whom employs Julian Bolleter, receives funding from the Western Australian Planning Commission for undertaking specific research projects however these projects are not directly related to the content of this article.
+The Australian Urban Design Research Centre, which employs Julian Bolleter, receives funding from the Western Australian Planning Commission for undertaking specific research projects.
+However, these projects are not directly related to the content of this article.